Ticehurst: Ticehurst

 Ticehurst House Hospital (now part of the Priory Group) specialises in the treatment of psychiatric disorders and is located on the western edge of the village.
 Samuel Newington opened the original Ticehurst House in 1792, as a place dedicated to the care and treatment of psychiatric illness.

+The Victorian hymn composer, John Bacchus Dykes—he composed Melita ('Eternal Father Strong to Save') among other tunes—spent his last years as a patient in Ticehurst House.

 From 1974 to July 2018 the village was home to the headquarters of the Antiquarian Horological Society, at New House, on the village square.

-The village is also home to the first pick-your-own fruit farm to open in Britain, Maynard's Fruit Farm, made The Times "Top 50 places to eat outside in Britain" list.
+The village is also home to Maynard's Fruit Farm, made The Times "Top 50 places to eat outside in Britain" list.
 Outside the village there are dairies at Northiam and Stonegate, a bakery at Bodiam, family butcher in Etchingham, a smokery in Flimwell and two more pubs at Three Leg Cross and Dale Hill.

-One claim to fame is that the Scottish singer/guitarist Bert Jansch lived in Ticehurst in the late 1960s and recorded tracks for his 1971 Rosemary Lane album in his house in the village.
+The Scottish singer/guitarist Bert Jansch lived in Ticehurst in the late 1960s and recorded tracks for his 1971 Rosemary Lane album in his house in the village.
 Ticehurst was also the final residence of Evelyn Waugh's first wife, Evelyn Nightingale.
 The village church, St Mary's, was the venue for the wedding of her son, the journalist and theatre critic Benedict Nightingale, to the author Anne Redmon.

 Pashley Manor Gardens is promoted by the Historic Houses Association and by the Campaign to Protect Rural England.
 The gardens hold an annual tulip festival each spring.
-The event in 2016, between 22 April and 7 May, has 30,000 tulips, with over 100 varieties.